OpenDataology/website/content/en/docs/distributions/gke/authentication.md

 You can check if an account has the proper permissions to run a command by building a query structured as `kubectl auth can-i [VERB] [RESOURCE] --namespace [NAMESPACE]`.
-For example, the following command verifies that your account has permissions to create deployments in the `kubeflow` namespace:
+For example, the following command verifies that your account has permissions to create deployments in the `OpenDataology` namespace:

 ```
-kubectl auth can-i create deployments --namespace kubeflow
+kubectl auth can-i create deployments --namespace OpenDataology
 ```

 You can find more information in the